Search Form Block

 NOTE: Similar keywords are not included in the search.
 For example bakeries will not be included in a keyword search for bakery.
 However, if you use bakeries as a category, all the Businesses in that category will be shown on your search results page.

 Setup Search for second language

-If you are creating a multi-lingual Business Directory, you will need to setup 2 search features with 2 separate results pages.
-See translation setup instructions here.
+If you are creating a multi-lingual Business Directory, you will need to use the shortcode setup below and setup 2 search features with 2 separate results pages.
+See more translation setup instructions here.

 To add space above or below the alpha search feature, add the following CSS code in your customizer:

 Search Form Shortcode